zaedaamrin/e-motion-cornell/design/design-journey.md

   - A freshman in College of Arts and Sciences, An international student studying Biology, likes listening to music in her free time and has never heard of E.Motion before.

 - **Notes**
 2. My favorite music genre depends a lot on my mood at the moment, but if I had to choose it would be EDM (Electronic Dance Music).
 What attracts me to it is the rhythm and the energy.
+She recently started liking K-pop after some of her friends at Cornell suggested some songs to her.

-3. Did not look for information about <!-- will finish it tomorrow am too tired -->
+3. Did not look for information about, basically, whatever Youtube recommends to her, she is open to listening to new songs/ groups.

+4. Yes because some of her friends are big fans of K-pop here at Cornell.
+She tried to find a group of people who are interested in K-pop but did not find anything, except a couple of accounts of K-pop groups on Instagram.

+5. Yes, I passed by some K-Pop group's performance at Duffield Hall but I did not pay too much attention.
+Other than that she has never been to a dance showcase.
+She would like to go in the future with her friends.

+- 5a.
+I wish I had known the details about future events or had a place where information is easily accessible so she and her friends could make a plan to go to some event.
+She saw some flyers but the information on the was too vague and catching her attention enough.
+- 5b.
+Have fun spending time with my friends, enjoy the music and a dance performance

+6. Usually on Instagram because many groups post information about their future/ current events and their performers on their stories but the stories expire in 24hourse so they can easily be missed.
+She always uses her phone because it's more convenient than using a laptop.

+7. Not really, that would be it.

 ### Goals (Milestone 2)